 What should I do to prepare for my appointment?

-Bring and photos of eyebrows that you like.
-Wear the normal make-up you wear so we can see your shape and color preferences.
+Bring any photos of eyebrows that you like.
+Wear the normal make-up you wear so I can see your shape and color preferences.

 Do not wax, tweeze or thread eyebrows for a minimum of a week before procedure.